Mariana-Tek/engineering-ladder/makers/senior_engineer.md

 ---
 ### [Communication](/README.md#communication)

+- Facilitate productive meetings with clear outcomes.
-- Foster inclusive discussions and decision-making by mindfully inviting others to participate.
+- Encourage inclusive discussions and decision-making by mindfully inviting participation from less-heard voices.
+- Serve as a team representative in cross-team meetings and initiatives.
+- Solicit buy-in when making technical decisions.
-- Avoid silos by actively sharing information (around best practices, technical approaches, etc.) with your team.
+- Avoid silos by actively sharing information with your team about best practices, technical approaches, etc.
 - Communicate technical concepts clearly, regardless of the technical familiarity of your audience.
 - Articulate and advocate for the product team's goals to engineers on your team.
-- Build buy-in for technical decisions.

 [Example Behaviors](/README.md#example-behaviors):
 - Gave a presentation about DataDog to other developers at a guild meeting